manncyam/puzzler/README.md

 ### Conclusion

 This is a good experience for the first VR design project.
 At first, it was very challenging since I have to learn Unity.
-Then there were some problems with loading the application in ios device.
+Then there were some problems with loading the application into iOS device.
-However, there are a lot of concepts to learn about the VR design because it needs to test it more frequently.
+However, there are a lot of concepts to learn about the VR design because it needs to be tested it more frequently.
 I found that user testing is a very important step to get feedback because sometimes I think my design is perfect but the user doesn't like it.

 ### Next steps